k2view-academy/K2View-Academy/articles/33_data_catalog/05_data_catalog_navigation.md

 # Data Catalog Navigation

-The Data Catalog UI enables users to move through a data model’s graph, from one level to another and to filter specific elements.
+The Data Catalog UI enables users to move through a data model’s graph, move from one level to another and to filter specific elements.

 ### How Do I Access the Data Catalog?